nrfconnect/sdk-nrf/samples/nrf5340/empty_app_core/README.rst

 Testing
 =======
 1. Program this sample to the application core.
 #.
-Program the Zephyr's :ref:`zephyr:blinky-sample` to the network core.
+Program Zephyr's :ref:`zephyr:blinky-sample` sample to the network core.
 #.
 Observe the LEDs on the kit.

 Dependencies